deburky/lgd-scoring-models/README.md

-# profit-scoring
+# lgd-scoring-models
-A technical appendix to the LinkedIn post
+A technical appendix to the LinkedIn post, including the CLAR score and curve implementation in Python